Boelensman1/hapi-crud-acl/README.md

 ### Hapi-Route-ACL

 This project is a rewrite of [hapi-route-acl](https://github.com/eventhough/hapi-route-acl) to which I give great thanks for the inspiration.
-I also stole his readme.
+This readme is also stolen (with a few changes where applicable) from that project.

 ## Usage